-- 1. On a specific finding of the board, included in the order or resolution designating polling places pursuant to this subsection, that no suitable polling place is available within a precinct, a polling place for that precinct may be designated within an adjacent precinct. - 2.
+1. On a specific finding of the board, included in the order or resolution designating polling places pursuant to this subsection, that no suitable polling place is available within a precinct, a polling place for that precinct may be designated within an adjacent precinct.

 Adjacent precincts may be combined if boundaries so established are included in election districts prescribed by law for state elected officials and political subdivisions including community college districts but not including elected officials prescribed by titles 30 and 48.
 The officer in charge of elections may also split a precinct for administrative purposes.
-The polling places shall be listed in separate sections of the order or resolution. - 3.
-On a specific finding of the board that the number of persons who are listed as early voters pursuant to section 16-544 is likely to substantially reduce the number of voters appearing at one or more specific polling places at that election, adjacent precincts may be consolidated by combining polling places and precinct boards for that election.
-The board of supervisors shall ensure that a reasonable and adequate number of polling places IN EACH PRECINCT will be designated for that election.
-Any consolidated polling places shall be listed in separate sections of the order or resolution of the board. - 4.
-On a specific resolution of the board, The board may NOT authorize the use of voting centers in place of or in addition to specifically designated polling places.
-A voting center shall allow any voter in that county to receive the appropriate ballot for that voter on election day after presenting identification as prescribed in section 16-579 and to lawfully cast the ballot.
-Voting centers may be established in coordination and consultation with the county recorder, at other county offices or at other locations in the county deemed appropriate. - 5.
-On a specific resolution of the board of supervisors that is limited to a specific election date and that is voted on by a recorded vote, the board may authorize the county recorder or other officer in charge of elections to use emergency voting centers as follows:
+The polling places shall be listed in separate sections of the order or resolution.

+4 3.
+On a specific finding of the board that the number of persons who 5 are listed as early voters pursuant to section 16-544 and who are not 6 expected to have their ballots tabulated at the polling place as prescribed 7 in section 16-579.02 is likely to substantially reduce the number of voters 8 appearing at one or more specific polling places at that election, adjacent precincts may be consolidated by combining polling places and precinct 9 10 boards for that election.
+The board of supervisors shall ensure that a 11 reasonable and adequate number of polling places IN EACH PRECINCT will be 12 designated for that election.
+Any consolidated polling places shall be 13 listed in separate sections of the order or resolution of the board.

+4. On a specific resolution of the board, The board may NOT 14 15 authorize the use of voting centers in place of or in addition to specifically designated polling places.
+A voting center shall allow any 16 17 voter in that county to receive the appropriate ballot for that voter on 18 election day after presenting identification as prescribed in section 16-579 and to lawfully cast the ballot.
+Voting centers may be established 19 20 in coordination and consultation with the county recorder, at other county 21 offices or at other locations in the county deemed appropriate.

+5. On a specific resolution of the board of supervisors that is limited to a specific election date and that is voted on by a recorded vote, the board may authorize the county recorder or other officer in charge of elections to use emergency voting centers as follows:

-(a) The board shall specify in the resolution the location and the hours of operation of the emergency voting centers.
+26 (a) The board shall specify in the resolution the location and the 27 hours of operation of the emergency voting centers.